SoftDevGang/login-form-tdd-ui-kata/README.md

 # login-form-tdd-ui-kata

-Setup to create a simple UI (a login form) using TDD.
+Setup to TDD a simple UI.